LALH Board of Directors

 MARY CARTER MCCONNELL of Rapidan, Virginia, earned a bachelor’s degree in anthropology at Bryn Mawr and pursued executive-level business experience for the following decade.
 She completed a master’s program in anthropology at the University of Virginia, where her thesis examined the stock market as a symbol of American culture.
 She went on to earn her Ph.D. in anthropology, also at UVA, conducting research in Tokyo for her dissertation about corporate capital and the formation of corporate lineages in Japan.
 She has since consulted on projects related to women and business and on improving cross-cultural communication.
 In recent years McConnell has focused on developing her home and land, Summer Duck Wood, in Orange County, Virginia, where she and her husband breed field-trial setters and maintain a conservation breeding program for Native American horses.
 She has pursued her interests in landscape and horticulture as a judge for the North American Lily Society, as president of the Dolley Madison Garden Club, and as the national chairman and vice-chairman of the Garden Club of America Garden History & Design Committee.

-KEITH N. MORGAN is a professor of art history at Boston University, where he has taught since 1980.
+KEITH N. MORGAN is professor emeritus of art history at Boston University.
 He has served as the director of Preservation Studies, the director of American and New England Studies and the chairman of the Art History Department.
 He is a former national president of the Society of Architectural Historians.
 His publications include American Victorian Architecture, with Arnold Lewis (Dover, 1975); Charles A. Platt, The Artist as Architect (MIT, 1985); Boston Architecture, 1975-1990, with Naomi Miller (Prestel Verlag, 1990); Shaping an American Landscape: The Art and Architecture of Charles A. Platt (Hood Museum of Art, 1995); the introduction to Italian Gardens by Charles A. Platt (Sagapress,1993); the introduction to the LALH edition of Charles Eliot, Landscape Architect (UMass Press/LALH); and (as coauthor) Community by Design (UMass Press/LALH).
 He was the architecture editor for The Encyclopedia of New England (Yale, 2005) and recently edited the Metropolitan Boston volume of Buildings of Massachusetts, part of the 58-volume series Buildings of the United States, organized by the Society of Architectural Historians.

 DARREL MORRISON, FASLA, is a long-time advocate of the use of native vegetation and native plant communities as a basis for landscape design, and has been teaching and practicing ecologically based design and management since the 1970s.
 He received his M.S. in landscape architecture from the University of Wisconsin–Madison and taught there from 1969 to 1983.
 He then went on to the College of Environmental Design at the University of Georgia, where he was dean of the college until 1992.
 He retired from the University of Georgia in 2004 and moved to Manhattan, where he currently teaches in the Columbia University M.S. program in landscape design and continues to practice ecologically based design.
 His current and recent work includes projects at Storm King Art Center, the New York Botanical Garden, and Brooklyn Botanic Garden.
 Previously, Morrison was the senior landscape designer for the Lady Bird Johnson Wildflower Center in Austin, Texas, and he designed the four-acre native plant garden at the University of Wisconsin Arboretum in Madison.
 He was twice awarded the Outstanding Educator Award by the Council of Educators in Landscape Architecture, and he has received the American Horticultural Society’s Teaching Award, as well as its Landscape Design award.